datanav/docs/configuration.rst

             }
         ],
         "pagination": {
-            "next": "?page=3,
+            "next": "?page=3",
-            "prev": "?page=1
+            "prev": "?page=1"
         }
     }

 Configuration for REST system:

-In this case we add a JINJA template to extract the pagination link so we can parse all pages of the response:
+In this case we add a Jinja template to extract the pagination link so we can parse all pages of the response:

 ::